JohnAD/nimgame.online/README.md

 Please allow me 3 days to do this.
 I do this as a volunteer effort, so my time is limited.

-# What Kind of Games?
+## What Kind of Games?

 As a requirement, the following conditions must be met:

-* must use JavaScript to function
+* must use client-side JavaScript to function
 * must be open source and available on a linkable hosted repo
 * must be written, at least in part, in Nim.

 You can certainly also use other languages and frameworks (in addition to Nim.)
 For example, I would consider hosting an app written with the Godot framework or Unity Framework; as long as it still meets the above conditions.

-Technically, I can refuse a game if it is extremely offensive; but I'm actaully pretty lax about that kind of thing.
+Technically, I can refuse any game if it is extremely offensive; but I'm actaully pretty lax about that kind of thing.

-If your game is written to run in a shell environment, I have written a library to help move it to Javascript: (webterminal)[https://nimble.directory/pkg/webterminal]
+If your game is written to run in a shell environment, I have written a library to help move it to Javascript: [webterminal](https://nimble.directory/pkg/webterminal)

-# Contact
+## Contact

 If you have any questions, feel free to leave a message on the repo.support forum.